norihiro/obs-command-source/README.md

 * Trigger other operations through websocket at the event.
   A helper script is available at `tools/request-websocket.py`.
   - Start or stop your streaming and recording.
-* Not limited to above.
+* Not limited to the above.

 ## Caution

-Since this plugin execute arbitrary command, user need consider security concern.
+Since this plugin executes arbitrary commands, users need to consider security concerns.
-For example, combining with `obs-websocket` plugin, remote user could change property through the websocket interface so that arbitrary command can be executed.
+For example, when combining with `obs-websocket` plugin, a remote user could change property through the websocket interface so that the arbitrary commands can be executed.

-## Planned Features

-* Icon

 ## Build